 Category: Steris Corp.

-Here's a look at some of the top regulatory stories for medical device companies this week: Medtronic announces leadership roster for post-Covidien merger; Allergan raises outlook; says Valeant offer undervalues company; EuroZone anti-trust regulators to rule next month on $43B Covidien buy; Steris to buy UK's Synergy Health, tax savings eyed; Bioventus bolsters bone healing lineup
+Here's a look at some of the top mergers & acquisitions stories for medical device companies this week: Medtronic announces leadership roster for post-Covidien merger; Allergan raises outlook; says Valeant offer undervalues company; EuroZone anti-trust regulators to rule next month on $43B Covidien buy; Steris to buy UK's Synergy Health, tax savings eyed; Bioventus bolsters bone healing lineup

 Steris agrees to a $1.9 billion buyout of U.K. sterilization services provider Synergy Health in the 1st inversion deal since a U.S. Treasury crackdown.